usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 Overlay Extraction
 ~~~~~~~~~~~~~~~~~~

-UForge AppCenter retrieves and extracts the overlay sent by the uforge-scan binary.
+UForge AppCenter retrieves and extracts the overlay sent by the uforge-scan binary if the user has performed a scan with overlay.
 It then recreates all the necessary OS native packages that are not present in any of the package repositories known by UForge AppCenter.

 The analysis and overlay processes are now finished.
 All the scan metadata remain in UForge AppCenter until the scan gets deleted.

 You can now carry out a black box or a white box migration.
 For black box migration, you generate a new machine image from the scan.
 For white box migration, you must first import the scan as an appliance template.